ninjaaron/fast-entry_points/README.rst

-If you install fastentrypoints as a module, you have the ``fastep`` executable, which will copy fastentrypoints.py into the working directory (or into a list of directories you give it as arguments) and append ``include fastentrypoints.py`` to the MANIFEST.in file.
+If you install fastentrypoints as a module, you have the ``fastep`` executable, which will copy fastentrypoints.py into the working directory (or into a list of directories you give it as arguments) and append ``include fastentrypoints.py`` to the MANIFEST.in file, and add an import statement to setup.py.
 It is available from PyPI.

 You can't really make it a proper dependency because setuptools has to import it to work, so chicken-egg. right?
-Luckily, the script is trivial and will not hurt you project much to copy this 40-line file into the folder.
+Luckily, the script is trivial and will not hurt you project much to copy this 60-line file into the folder.
+Be sure to add it to MANIFEST.ini if you want to distributie it on PyPI.

 Let me know if there are places where this doesn't work well.
 I've mostly tested it with ``console_scripts`` so far, since I don't write